 Fortunately for Sonny in our example, the polygraph test results assure the judge that it is safe to allow Sonny to go home with his parents until the date of his adjudication hearing (trial) set by the judge.

 When Sonny returns before the judge, he may be tried on the charge of “inducing panic in a school” where the prosecutor will present evidence against him, and Sonny can present evidence in his own favor.
-If he has hired Dearie, Fischer & Mathews, Sonny has had his rights protected and has his best chance for avoiding trial or getting his charges dismissed or reduced.
+If he has hired Dearie, Fischer & Martinson LLC, Sonny has had his rights protected and has his best chance of avoiding trial or getting his charges dismissed or reduced.

 In adult Courts, defendants plead “guilty,” “not guilty,” or in some cases “no contest” (meaning the defendant accepts a conviction but does not admit guilt).
 In juvenile Courts, juveniles will plead “admit” or “deny” to the charges against them.
 A plea of “no contest” is not accepted in juvenile Court.